ekimetrics/ekimetrics.github.io/blog/2025-02-17-Talk_to_Data_App.md

 <div align="justify">

-To launch our work, we reframed the business need: the customer only wanted an application that would enable him to query his database: one question, one answer, directly in the form of data.
+To launch our work, we reframed the business need: the customer only wanted an application that would enable them to query their database: one question, one answer, directly in the form of data.

-There was no need to generate text, but the main risk of Text-to-SQL became immediately apparent: how could a business user, unfamiliar with SQL and the tables available, know whether the tool was giving him a figure that answered his question precisely?
+We quickly identified a critical challenge: how could business users without SQL expertise or familiarity with the available tables verify the accuracy and relevance of the answers?

 To address this issue, we immediately incorporated a natural language reformulation of the SQL query - which only addresses part of the problem, however.
-The human feedback loop was also native, because it's thanks to the examples (question, SQL answer) that Vanna works.
-At this stage, we had:
+And to improve regularly the tool, we integrated human feedback loops through example pairs (question and SQL answer).

+Our initial implementation included:
 - A dockerised architecture connecting back and front via FastAPI
 - Vanna 0.0.3x
 - A GPT 3.5 turbo (to limit costs on iterations, which proved useful at first)
 - Access to 2-3 tables in an initially fixed format

-# Issues & Solutions
+### Implementation Challenges & Solutions
-What’s interesting with LLMs with “small” capabilities, is that the rest (code & prompts) needs to be super robust & meaningful.

 Our work initially consisted of testing and identifying problems, the better to reflect on them and devise solutions.

-Here is a non-exhaustive list of our worst problems:
+Working with limited-capability LLMs highlighted the importance of robust code and precise prompting.
+Here are the key challenges we encountered:

 </div>
 <div align = "center">